waveaccounting/ml-challenge-expenses/README.md

 My solution is python 3 based and I have presented my solution in 2 ways:

-- Jupyter Notebooks for more interactivity
+- Jupyter Notebooks for more interactivity and details
 - A [luigi](https://github.com/spotify/luigi) based solution that kind of simulates (not quite) a real production type run

 Before proceeding, please install/setup the pre-requisites below.
 I developed this on a Mac.
 For linux, the steps should be mostly same, except the XGBoost installation might be a bit different.